MangiameliFabio/MangiameliFabio/README.md

 ### Duskborn

-The game is a third-person shooter rouge-like and was created in Unreal Engine 5.1.
-With a variety of movement options, you explore the world and upgrade yourself with items until you mangae to beat the final boss.
+Duskborn is a third-person shooter rouge-like.
+With a variety of movement options, you explore the world and upgrade yourself with items until you are powerful enough to beat the final boss.

 This game was developed as a project for the game "internship" at HdM.
 It is supposed to be an experience as close to practice as possible.
 We were 18 people developing the game split into different departments.
+I worked with Unreal Engine 5.1 and Perforce in this project.

 |<img src="https://github.com/MangiameliFabio/MangiameliFabio/assets/92296151/ebe9356e-ec6f-40ea-be02-753bed54fde6"  width="500">|<img src="https://github.com/MangiameliFabio/MangiameliFabio/assets/92296151/a06f0949-6b99-49d6-b913-876279c2d460"  width="500">|
 |---|---|